nathancarter/weblurch/doc-src/plan.md

 ## Validation

- * Write a function `saveValidation` that records validation results into an expression.
-If it receives `null` as the validation data, it removes any validation data that formerly was in the expression.
- * Add to the list of suggested key types on the group context menu "rule."
- * Create a `validate` function that can be applied to any expression, and takes a verbosity flag as well.
- * If the expression has no reason attributes, call `saveValidation` on the step, with `null`.
- * If the expression has more than one reason attribute, the function saves a validation result that explains that this is not permitted (at most one reason per step).
  * If the expression's single reason attribute does not name an actual reason accessible from that point in the document, the function saves a validation result that explains the problem (incorrect reason citation).